indigobio/Graphic-Design-Process/README.md

 - Target audience
 - What you intend viewers to do when they see the final product (call to action)

+TJL - This is an area for us to innovate.
+Since we do not undertstand the user directly, we will need to ask more detailed questions about the target audience.
+What gives them a sense of quality in products like this?
+What helps them to trust something they are seeing?
+What do they fear?
+What do other items look like in this context and how can we stand out?

+TJL - If this is a "change x about this starting piece" vs a try several options that should be made clear up front.
+Something about the scope of the ask is important.

 About the final product:

 - What the final product should be (I.e., brochure, banner, etc.)